Date: April 14th, 2015

-Guest Skeptics: Dr. Alan Chiem.
-Alan is an assistant clinical professor and the director of ultrasound at UCLA Olive View.
+Guest Skeptic: Dr. Alan Chiem is an assistant clinical professor and the director of ultrasound at UCLA Olive View.

 Background: Acute heart failure is a condition where the heart cannot pump well enough to meet the demands of the body.
 It can be due to a number of different causes including: myocardial infarction, arrhythmias, valvular dysfunction, pneumonia, uncontrolled hypertension, anemia, hyperthyroidism and many other causes.

 The diagnosis of heart failure before the 1990’s was fairly grim with 60-70% of patients dying within five years of diagnosis.